 5.3.
-Education Sector
+Water availability in the Educational Institutions

 The role of water availability in the education sector also presents a stark contrast between communities with and without Pumpview.
 Schools in Pumpview-equipped communities benefit from fewer water shortages and shorter interruptions when they do occur.
 This ensures that basic needs such as hygiene, sanitation, and cooking (where relevant) are consistently met.
 Schools without the system, however, often face more prolonged water interruptions, which can last up to a month.
 These prolonged outages have detrimental effects on both students and staff, particularly on female students and teachers, who face additional challenges during periods of water scarcity.